gaowenhao/PythonAlgorithm/README.md

 # PythonAlgorithm
-There are some of algorithm in python .
+There are some algorithms with python .